anonymous-ase23/CodeModelParameterEfficientFinetuning/README.md

 ## How to run

-1. Download the datasets and place into the correct folder.
+1. Change directory to each task folder and download the datasets.
 2. Choose the run script for PEFT methods.
 For instance, in the code clone detection task, the run-none.sh script means full fine-tuning and the run-lora.sh script means LoRA.
 3. Modify the hypter-parameters for each PEFT method.
 For instance, in the code clone detection task, you can modify the attn_bn to set a new LoRA bottleneck and you can modify model_name_or_path to adopt a new pre-trained model.